Skip to content

 Atomics

-Lock-free atomic types for cross-thread counters and flags:
+Lock-free atomic types for cross-thread counters and flags.
+All operations use sequential consistency.

 milo